-This article explains how to edit scanned PDFs in Acrobat DC.
-(If you are looking for information on how to edit text, images, or objects in a PDF, click the appropriate link above.)
+This article explains how to edit scanned PDFs in Acrobat.
+(For information on how to edit text, images, or objects in a PDF, click the appropriate link above.)

 Acrobat can easily turn your scanned documents into editable PDFs.
 When you open a scanned document for editing, Acrobat automatically runs OCR (optical character recognition) in the background and converts the document into editable image and text with correctly recognized fonts in the document.
 Also, a prompt on upper-right corner appears showing you the recognized OCR language.
 It also points you to the settings button if you want to change the OCR language.

 By default, only the current page is converted to editable text instead of the entire document in one go.
 As you move from one page to another, the page in focus is made editable.

 Play the video to quickly learn how to convert a scanned document into an editable PDF in a single step with Acrobat.